 The Leadership Council of Aging Organizations is a coalition of national nonprofit organizations concerned with the well-being of America’s older population and committed to representing their interests in the policymaking arena.

-The National Consortium on Aging Resources for Senior’s Equity was established by the Administration for Community Living in 2012 and is composed of five national minority aging organization partners, each of whom represents a major racial and ethnic minority elder population: the National Association for Hispanic Elderly, the National Asian Pacific Center on Aging (NAPCA), the National Resource Center on LGBT Aging, the National Caucus and Center on Black Aging and NICOA.
-The consortium works as an interconnected resource center to decrease the prevalence of disparities among racial and ethnic minority and LGBTQ elders, their families and caregivers, by providing technical assistance to the Aging Network.
+The National Consortium on Aging Resources for Senior’s Equity was established by the Administration for Community Living in 2012 and is composed of five national minority aging organization partners, each of whom represents a major racial and ethnic minority elder population: the MHP Salud, the National Asian Pacific Center on Aging (NAPCA), the National Resource Center on LGBT Aging (SAGE), the National Caucus and Center on Black Aging (NCBA) and NICOA.

 The National Council of Urban Indian Health (NCUIH) is a resource center dedicated to improving the health of American Indians and Alaska Natives living in urban areas.
 They provide advocacy, education, technical assistance, training, leadership, and connection to urban Indian organizations who share their mission.
 NCUIH has provided expertise and guidance on urban Indian health needs to NICOA on an ongoing basis.